Quetzal-framework/quetzal-CRUMBS/_sources/3-chelsa.rst.txt

 .. warning::
    CHELSA-TraCE21k uses times identifiers that range from 20 (present century) to -200 (LGM).
-   Have a look `At their technical notice <https://chelsa-climate.org/chelsa-trace21k/>`_
+   Have a look `at their technical notice <https://chelsa-climate.org/chelsa-trace21k/>`_

 Behavior
 ^^^^^^^^^^

 1. A world file is downloaded for the variable and time of interest in the ``chelsa-world`` folder
 2. The file is cropped to the bounding box of the given geographic points (+/- a buffer in degrees)
-3. The resulting landscape file is stored in a ``chelsa-landscae`` folder
+3. The resulting landscape file is stored in a ``chelsa-landscape`` folder
 4. The world file deleted if ``--cleanup``, or kept if  ``--no-cleanup``.

 .. warning::